metrorailings/OwlBlog/content/posts/week-14-insights-1.md

 Three defenders on Cooper Kupp and he still catches the ball.
 That alone proves his vector status.

 The magic has manifested for the Cardinals.
 A deep pass to a well-covered receiver, followed up by _Aaron Donald_ whiffing on a tackle on a fourth down, letting James Conner run in for the touchdown.

+Just sloppy man defense, letting the Rams open up some easy crossing routes against them.
+Still, credit to OBJ for generating a big play off one of those crossing routes.